radiantone/pyfi-private/docs/dataflows/index.rst

 .. toctree::
    :maxdepth: 2

-PYFI provides a unique and easy way to deploy distributed data flows (sometimes called workflows).
-These flows are contructed by using the PYFI object model and linking them together.
+ElasticCode provides a unique and easy way to deploy distributed data flows (sometimes called workflows).
+These flows are contructed by using the ElasticCode object model and linking them together.

-To review the PYFI object model, we have the following taxonomy used in a PYFI network.
+To review the ElasticCode object model, we have the following taxonomy used in an ElasticCode network.

 - Nodes
     - Agents